/

 You don’t have to host separate monitoring software.
 You simply log in and configure your monitors in the app.
 A simple UI makes it easy to get started, and the core features can be used for free up to a certain point.

-Reliable HTTP and API monitoring with very fast check intervals
+• HTTP monitoring with very fast check intervals

-Server and network monitoring via ICMP ping to check reachability of servers and critical hosts
+• Server and network monitoring via ICMP ping

 ⚙️ Integrations